 Charlotte is a rising star in human rights, public law and immigration law.
-With extensive experience in violence against women and girls internationally, her specialist areas are FGM, honour-based violence and trafficking for the purposes of sexual exploitation.
-Charlotte is regularly instructed in complex judicial review cases.
+Charlotte is instructed in complex judicial review cases in asylum cases, Article 8 and ILR as a victim of spousal violence.
 There are often overlaps with family law, which Charlotte is equipped to deal with given her experience in family law and immigration law.
+With extensive experience in violence against women and girls internationally, Charlotte’s specialist areas are FGM, honour-based violence and trafficking for the purposes of sexual exploitation.
 Charlotte’s exceptional drafting, client care and advocacy skills ensures she obtains successful results.

 Follow Goldsmith Chambers